 The data governance flywheel is a self-reinforcing cycle where data governance processes and activities are integrated into business operations to build trust and value, creating a continuous loop of improvement.

-It combines top-down expertise with bottom-up feedback to manage data quality, security, and usability, which in turn drives better data products and greater engagement from users, generating more data to be governed.
-This leads to a sustainable competitive advantage by ensuring that as data use grows, the data remains trustworthy and valuable.
+It combines top-down expertise with bottom-up feedback to manage data quality, security, and usability, which, in turn, drives better data products and greater user engagement, generating more data to govern.
+This leads to a sustainable competitive advantage by ensuring that, as data use grows, the data remains trustworthy and valuable.

-Data owners and experts define standards, policies, and quality rules for data, publishing it for wider use.
-Then, the users and developers leverage governed data, but also provide feedback, suggest metadata, and identify new use cases, which feeds back into the governance process.
-This cycle is applied to data products, where the goal is to build products that users trust and engage with repeatedly, not just provide dashboards.
+Data owners and experts define standards, policies, and quality rules for data, and publish them for wider use.
+Then, users and developers leverage governed data, provide feedback, suggest metadata, and identify new use cases, which feed back into the governance process.

-The insights acquired from user engagement and feedback are incorporated to upgrade & improve the data, creating a positive feedback loop.
+Insights from user engagement and feedback are incorporated to improve the data, creating a positive feedback loop.
 As new data sources or user groups are onboarded, the cycle is performed swiftly and effectively to maintain momentum.

 Key benefits